saundeae/Programming-Language-Project/README.md

 - Boolean values: Variables used for logical operations: TRUE and FALSE
 - Hashes: Similar to a list, but each item has a corresponding item attached to it.
 This data type is often called a "dictionary" in other languages due to its "key/definition" structure.

-All types listed here have interactive examples in the Rmd (R Markdown) file called PLP2.Rmd
+All types listed here have interactive examples in the Rmd (R Markdown) file PLP2.Rmd.

 ### Variable interactions